 Provide telemetry consistent with the requirement for single model ESR.

-Additional telemetry to be provided for Photo-Voltaic/Wind and ESS portion of the DC Coupled Resource to support forecasting, and additional visibility of each technology type.
+Additional telemetry to be provided for PhotoVoltaic/Wind and ESS portion of the DC Coupled Resource to support forecasting, and additional visibility of each technology type.

 DC-Coupled Resource treatment in Operations and Planning Studies